Angelamutyota/password-locker/readme.md

 A user should be able to.... :
 * Create an new account or log in as existing user.
 * Save their acount details and passwords for the various accounts they have.
-* Generate new password for an account that i haven't registered for and store it with the account name.
+* generate new passwords for accounts that haven't been registered and store them with the account name.
-* Delete stored account login details that i do now want anymore.
 * Copy my credentials to the clipboard
+* Delete stored account details .